MRTERRIFIC007/notifications/README.md

 The flash card system allows users to:

-- View words with definitions and example sentences
+- View GRE words with definitions and example sentences
 - Swipe right to mark as known
 - Swipe left to mark for review
-- Filter words by categories or difficulty
+- Filter words by categories or difficulty levels relevant to the GRE

 ### Quiz System

-Multiple quiz types to test vocabulary knowledge:
+Multiple quiz types to test GRE vocabulary knowledge:

 - **Personalized Quiz**: Focuses on words the user struggles with
 - **Fastest Finger Quiz**: Tests speed and accuracy
-- **Multiple Choice**: Select the correct definition from options
+- **Multiple Choice**: Select the correct definition from options, similar to GRE verbal questions

 ### Wrong Word Tracking